-- o Proposals must be submitted through the online system, including invited proposals. - O All first-time presenters (full and student members of SBL) must submit the paper to-be-read to the program unit chair(s) during the call for papers period. - o All presentations must be new presentations of the scholar's own original work.
+- Participation Limits - Full members of SBL are limited to participate in no more than two regular program sessions as a presenter, panelist, or respondent.
+Appearances on Affiliate programs do not count towards this total.
+SBL Committee and business sessions do not count towards this total. - Student members of SBL may participate in two sessions as presider, panelist, or respondent but are limited to only one paper presentation. - Proposals - Proposals must be submitted through the online system, including invited proposals. - All first-time presenters (full and student members of SBL) must submit the paper to-be-read to the program unit chair(s) during the call for papers period. - All presentations must be new presentations of the scholar's own original work.
 In absentia presentations are not typically accepted. - Papers cannot be repeated in other sessions or at other SBL meetings.
 Papers presented at an SBL regional meeting, however, can be presented at a subsequent Annual or International Meeting.